alexdjango23/coursera/README.md

 View binary
 P value for this lift 0.2, and test group has 2.6% more viewed items.
 For both experiments, there is no statistically significant change to the metrics viewed percent as a result of the treatment.

-Obviously i wont be able to include graphs that i created into Github.
-Please be kind in your review.
-I did created two bar charts.
-I just cannot include it due to the shortcomings of this course assignment set-up.
-Note that in order to share a Mode link with external views, you have to pay to be a premium account.
-This is a trap.
-Therefore, i cannot share my Mode link.

 ```